Darth-Pikachu/Invisible-Blocks/README.md

 # Invisible-Blocks
-This mod adds invisible blocks that only certain entities can go through.
+This mod adds am invisible block that only the player can go through.